webis-de/slidehub/README.md

 ## Known Issues

-- Horizontal page navigation state via the `ew-resize` cursor is not transferred in all cases (e.g. when holding shift and scrolling up/down).
-- Some modifiers are problematic:
-  - Holding <kbd>Alt</kbd> triggers the browser menu bar on some platforms.
-  - Holding <kbd>Ctrl</kbd> while scrolling usually adjusts the zoom level
 - documents `unit-en-radial-basis-functions.pdf`, `unit-de-conceptual-design3.pdf`, `unit-de-relational-design0.pdf` have no PNGs (e.g. all entries with only one page)
 - ImageMagick occasionally creates transparent PNGs (For documents with a specific background color, this might have a drastic impact on perceivability)